Skip to main content

 Human History

-Te Urewera has been home to the Tūhoe people for centuries, with the iwi maintaining an unbroken connection to this rugged forested homeland that shapes their identity and worldview to the present day.
-Tūhoe were known for their fierce independence and resistance to European colonization, with Te Urewera serving as a stronghold where traditional culture and autonomy persisted longer than in many other parts of New Zealand.
-The forests provided sustenance through hunting kererū and other birds, gathering plant materials, and fishing in streams and Lake Waikaremoana, while significant sites throughout the landscape hold deep spiritual and historical meaning.
+Te Urewera has been home to the Tuhoe people for centuries, with the iwi maintaining an unbroken connection to this rugged forested homeland that shapes their identity and worldview to the present day.
+Tuhoe were known for their fierce independence and resistance to European colonization, with Te Urewera serving as a stronghold where traditional culture and autonomy persisted longer than in many other parts of New Zealand.
+The forests provided sustenance through hunting kereru and other birds, gathering plant materials, and fishing in streams and Lake Waikaremoana, while significant sites throughout the landscape hold deep spiritual and historical meaning.
 European contact brought conflicts and government incursions, including the pursuit of Te Kooti and his followers through these forests during the New Zealand Wars of the 1860s.
-The twentieth century brought further challenges including land confiscations and attempts at agricultural development that ultimately failed in this rugged, forested terrain.
+[1] The twentieth century brought further challenges including land confiscations and attempts at agricultural development that ultimately failed in this rugged, forested terrain, before the landmark 2014 settlement restored Tuhoe authority over their ancestral homeland.

 Park History

-Te Urewera National Park was established in 1954, recognizing the ecological significance of this vast forest wilderness and providing formal protection under New Zealand's national park system.
-For sixty years the area was managed by the Department of Conservation as one of New Zealand's largest national parks, attracting visitors to Lake Waikaremoana and the famous Lake Waikaremoana Great Walk while protecting its natural values.
-In 2014, following a historic Treaty of Waitangi settlement with Tūhoe, the national park was disestablished and Te Urewera was granted legal personhood, becoming the first natural feature in the world to be recognized as a legal entity with its own rights.
-This groundbreaking arrangement transferred ownership from the Crown to Te Urewera itself, with management undertaken by a joint board comprising Tūhoe representatives and government appointees.
+Te Urewera National Park was established in 1954, recognizing the ecological significance of this vast forest wilderness and providing formal protection under New Zealand national park system.
+[1] For sixty years the area was managed by the Department of Conservation as one of New Zealand largest national parks, attracting visitors to Lake Waikaremoana and the famous Lake Waikaremoana Great Walk while protecting its natural values.
+In 2014, following a historic Treaty of Waitangi settlement with Tuhoe, the national park was disestablished and Te Urewera was granted legal personhood under the Te Urewera Act 2014, becoming the first natural feature in the world to be recognized as a legal entity with its own rights and interests.
+[2] This groundbreaking arrangement removed Te Urewera from Crown ownership and established a Te Urewera Board comprising Tuhoe representatives and government appointees to manage the land in accordance with the principle that Te Urewera has its own mana and mauri.
 The settlement acknowledged historical grievances while creating an innovative model for indigenous co-governance that has influenced similar arrangements worldwide.

 Major Trails And Attractions